 Many people associate time management with the workplace and business.
-This is largely due to the idea of time management as an actual concept came about in the 19th century with the Industrial Revolution.
+This is largely due to the idea of time management as an actual concept that came about in the 19th century with the Industrial Revolution.
 Not that people weren't managing their time prior to that, but this is when it began to change.
 The addition of factory work created a new type of workplace and made it necessary for people to begin to manage their time in a different way.
 The business world works around Benjamin Franklin's quote "time is money".
 That means the better you organize your time, the more money you make.
 And, over the years many different professionals have continued to develop the idea and practice of time management.

 How Do You Define Time Management?

 Time management is talked about a lot nowadays.
-Even though we all have the same 24 hours that people had hundreds of years ago, we seem to struggle more with getting done the things that we need to.
+Even though we all have the same 24 hours that people had hundreds of years ago, we seem to struggle more with getting things done that we need to.
 There is a sense of busyness that we carry through the day with us.
 People understand that there are different ways to get more done, but when it really comes down to knowing how to define time management people are confused.

-Many think that there is a trick to time management.
+Many believe that there is a trick to time management.
 They believe that there are some people that seem to have a secret to being able to get more done in a shorter period of time.
 However, time management all boils down to the way you use your time each day.
 Some people seem to have a natural knack for knowing how to do this, but the truth is, it's something that everyone is able to do.

 Time management is the way you choose to spend your time.
-You can either let your day control you or you can make a plan to control your day.
-And you do this by managing the time that you are given.
+You can either let your day control you or you can make a plan to control your day; and you do this by managing the time that you are given.
 This is why high achievers seem to get so much done when there are other people who seem to accomplish nothing in a day given the same amount of time.